MaterializeInc/materialize/doc/user/content/sql/create-table.md

 Temporary tables may depend upon other temporary database objects, but non-temporary tables may not depend on temporary objects.

+### Memory usage

+Every table is backed by an [index](/overview/api-components/#indexes) that materializes all of the data in the table.
+Unlike sources, you cannot create an "unmaterialized" table.
+Therefore you must ensure that the data you store in tables fits in the amount of memory you have available on your system.
+Remember that any additional indexes or derived materialized views will count against your memory budget.

+If your dataset is too large to fit in memory, consider using an unmaterialized [source](/sql/create-source) instead.
+This lets you defer materialization to views derived from this source, which can aggregate or filter the data down to a manageable size.

 ## Examples